 Unlike other subjects studied in school, Band is a group effort.
 Musicians are required to shift from an “I/Me” reasoning to a “We/Us” concept.
 This means extending oneself beyond the normal considerations of much of our fast-paced, competitive day-to-day living.
 Instead of the logic being, “What’s in it for me?”, it becomes, “What’s in it for us?”
-The values of cooperation, communication, concentration, correlation and completion come into play during every rehearsal and performance.
+The values of cooperation, communication, concentration, correlation, and completion come into play during every rehearsal and performance.
 These are great values for a future career!
 Band builds positive self-worth.
 Although we share many similarities with our athletic counterparts, everyone in the band plays a starting role.
 Rarely is a person serving as an alternate or substitute.
 There is no “bench” in the band.
 Everyone is a starter!

 Aside from the obvious benefits of playing a musical instrument, there are a number of surprising academic benefits to students who study music.
 Students who learn an instrument at a young age stimulate the brain in a valuable way.
 Studies have shown that learning to play an instrument enhances a student’s academic performance in math, language arts, foreign language and other academic areas.
-Even standardized test scores such as the SAT are higher among musicians.
 In band class students use their brain power in a totally different, holistic way, as both hemispheres of the brain are actively engaged.
 Participating in a musical ensemble develops very focused listening skills.
-I also helps foster impulse-control and lengthened attention span.
+It also helps foster impulse-control and lengthened attention span.

 Whatever the reason, playing an instrument can bring joy and fulfillment like no other activity.
 The most common remark from parents following a wonderful school concert is, “I wish my parents would have encouraged me to play an instrument and stick with it.”

 Because of the nature of band class, students often bond with the other band members and they become a close knit “community”.
-This will be even more special this year as we form the very first band at Freedom Crossing Academy!
+This has been even more special as we are building a new band program at Freedom Crossing Academy since 2018!
 Band is a place where every individual is a valued member of the “team”.
 Differences are celebrated!
 Imagine going to a new school and not knowing anything about where to go, or who to talk to.
 The transition from school to school is easier for band students because they have many friends to help them through this process.
 Once they get to high school, incoming band freshmen have immediate contact with upperclassmen, in a big brother/big sister kind of way.

 First of all, you do NOT need to get an instrument before school starts.
 I will help your child through the process of selecting which instrument is best suited for him/her.
 Choices include all the traditional concert band instruments: flute, clarinet, oboe, saxophone, french horn, trumpet, trombone, baritone, tuba, and percussion.
 The selection process takes about 2 weeks.
-The students will try each band instrument and select a first and second choice.
+The students will learn about each band instrument and select a first and second choice.
 Together the entire band examines and balances the instrumentation.
 Parents are notified of the student’s choice and invited to “Instrument Rental Night” with Rhapsody Music.
 There are other options for obtaining an instrument as well.
 Please be careful in buying a used instrument or a new instrument online.
 If the deal seems too good to be true, it is!
 I do NOT advise purchasing an instrument from Amazon.
 Most of those “band director approved” no name instruments are of poor quality and can’t be repaired.
 The descriptions sound amazing but the product is not.
 With an inferior instrument, students often struggle and eventually quit.

 To begin in band all they need is a great attitude and desire to learn!
 They will soon be able to do things they never thought they could!
 Our students come from excellent elementary music programs which have prepared them well to succeed in band!

 Yes!
 Band is an academic subject and is graded accordingly.
-You will receive a course syllabus at the beginning of the year.
+A course syllabus will be posted here at the beginning of the year.
 The curriculum is based on the Florida Next Generation Sunshine State Standards.
 Students are graded on playing tests and other formative assessments.
-All band students will take the St Johns County End of Course Exam for Band.
 Performances count as summative assessments and the dates are announced well in advance.

-After school practices will be extremely rare given that we will get so much accomplished during each band class.
+After school practices will be extremely rare or never, given that we will get so much accomplished during each band class.
 Having to stay after school for band practice is almost non-existent at FCA.
-There will be three evening concerts which are required.
+There may be three evening concerts which are required.
 Students will be expected to practice at home (band homework) at least twice a week.

 Students and parents often assume that the only way to get good at music is to do nothing else but music.
 This could not be further from the truth.
 In fact, one of the facets of the band that I am most proud of is that we will accomplish very high musical goals while maintaining a balance with the total school experience.
-In my previous band program, we had MANY students who excelled in advanced courses, MANY were on sports teams, MANY were participating in clubs like “Dreams Come True” and “Fellowship of Christian Athletes”, and academic events like “Math Counts” and “Battle of the Books”.
-Many were involved in church activities, and MANY have been involved in our school drama productions.
+In our band program, we have MANY students who excel in advanced courses, MANY who are on sports teams, MANY who participate in clubs like “National Junior Honor Society” and “Girls on the Run”, and academic events like “Math Counts” and “Battle of the Books”.
+Many are involved in church activities, and MANY have been involved in our school drama productions.
 It is very true that band kids are some of the most well-rounded kids around!
 Whether you are in band or not, good grades are dependent upon being an organized, good worker.
 If you are conscientious and organized, band (or any other activity) will not adversely affect your grades.
 The band schedules have been carefully developed to work with the school’s academic demands.
 Most of our work is done in class.
 Of course, some practice at home is required in order to make progress.

 Meet the Teacher:

 Mrs. Zentz has taught all levels from pre-kindergarten through the university level, including ESE and Gifted Education.
-She was the music specialist at Cunningham Creek Elementary for 11 years, The Webster School for 4 years, and she most recently taught band at Switzerland Point Middle School for 7 years.
+She was the music specialist at Cunningham Creek Elementary for 11 years, The Webster School for 4 years, and she taught band at Switzerland Point Middle School for 7 years.
 She began her career in Georgia, teaching there three years before moving to Jacksonville.

 In 2015 she was named “Teacher of the Year” for Switzerland Point Middle School.
-In 2016 she was named “Teacher of the Year” for St. Johns County School District, and a finalist for “Florida’s Teacher of the Year 2017”.
+In 2016 she was named “Teacher of the Year” for St. Johns County School District, and a top 5 finalist for “Florida’s Teacher of the Year 2017”.
 In 2012 she was named one of “50 Band Directors Who Make A Difference” by SBO: School Band and Orchestra Magazine.
 She was honored by the National Endowment for the Arts as a fellowship recipient in jazz education, Windy Hill Elementary’s “Teacher of the Year” in 1992 and as a semi-finalist for Duval County’s (FL) Teacher of the Year in 1993.
 In 2005 she was named “Teacher of the Year” at Cunningham Creek Elementary.
 In 2023 she was named a “Woman of Action” by the EMMA Concert Association Guild.
 She is a member of the Florida LEAD Teacher Network, the Florida Teachers of the Year Alumni Group, and a graduate of the FMEA Summer Institute 2017.

 Mrs. Zentz’s student performing groups are known for their excellence, having performed twice on the Florida Music Educators Association Annual Conference.
 Her concert and jazz bands have received superior ratings at music performance assessments and her solo and ensemble entries have been rated superior.
-Her jazz ensemble was awarded “Most Outstanding Middle School Jazz Ensemble” at the Lakeside Jazz Festival 2019 and again in 2022.
+Her jazz ensembles were awarded “Most Outstanding Middle School Jazz Ensemble” at the Lakeside Jazz Festival 2019 and again in 2022.
 In 2023 they were awarded 1st Place in the Virtual Division of the National Jazz Festival, Philadelphia, PA.

 Email Laurie Zentz at [email protected]